 The Conservatives' manifesto commitment to give people more legal protection was included in the coalition deal.

-Prosecutions are rare - the best known is the case of Tony Martin, jailed for shooting an intruder dead in 1999.'Responsible citizen'
+Prosecutions are rare - the best known is the case of Tony Martin, jailed for shooting an intruder dead in 1999.

 The Conservatives had proposed amending the law in England and Wales before the general election.